Nkheso-Mathebula/Digital-Portfolio-PRP372s/README.md

 ### Reflection (STAR Technique)

 **Situation:**
-On 14-March-2025, as part of the PRP372S Work Readiness module, I successfully completed the *Interview Skills* online course.
+As part of the PRP372S Work Readiness, I completed the Interview Skills online course.
 This module was designed to equip students with practical techniques for performing confidently in professional job interviews.

 **Task:**
 I needed to understand how to prepare for interviews, respond to common and behavioral questions, and express my strengths clearly.